Few things in poker are more entertaining than a Phil Hellmuth rant.

 3-betting is mandatory for Phil with the aces, but the size he used is not appropriate.
 His range here should consist of hands such as JJ+, AQs, KQs, and sometimes a hand like AJs, small suited aces, suited connectors, and TT at some frequency.

 Phil’s $800 is too small and will give his opponent good enough odds to call with some marginal hands profitably, instead of forcing them to become breakeven or losing calls.
 Phil’s range will be very tight and strong and he will be out of position.
 This means he is incentivized to 3-bet to a larger sizing to maximize the EV of his range.

 An appropriate 3-bet size is at least $1,000 and could go as high as $1,200.
 Given the smaller size Phil used, Liv has an easy and profitable flat with pocket fives.

 Note: Want to upgrade your preflop game to new heights?
-Access a top pro’s Advanced Solver Preflop Ranges when you join the Upswing Lab training course — and don’t forget to use coupon code STUCK50 to save $50.
+Access a top pro’s Advanced Solver Preflop Ranges when you join the Upswing Lab training course.
 Learn more now!